wizmik12/hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student (2018 to present) working in the [Visual Information Processing Group](https://decsai.ugr.es/vip/index.html) of  University of Granada (UGR).
-My research line is "Video & Image Processing and Classification.
-Computer Vision".
-Specifically, my thesis topic is about probabilistic modelling for image and signal classification.
-Mainly, I study Gaussian Processes for classification.
-My field of application is medical imaging.
+I am PhD researcher (2022 to present) working in the [Visual Information Processing Group](https://decsai.ugr.es/vip/index.html) of  University of Granada (UGR).
+My main research line are weakly supervised learning, Gaussian Processes and medical imaging.
+I finished my PhD in July of 2022.
+My thesis was about weakly supervised learning with Gaussian Processes applied to medical images.
 Now, my main focus is on crowdsourcing for digital pathology.
-My thesis advisor is [Rafael Molina Soriano](https://decsai.ugr.es/~rms/).
+The PI of my research group is [Rafael Molina Soriano](https://decsai.ugr.es/~rms/).